-• ConstantContrast: Select ConstantContrast from the Display Color menu to enable (On) or disable (Off) ConstantContrast in the optical engine.
+- ConstantContrast: Select ConstantContrast from the Display Color menu to enable (Low/Medium/High) or disable (Off) ConstantContrast in the optical engine.
 ConstantContrast uses a dynamic iris that modulates light to the DMD based on the actual content of the video material.
-Runco recommends that you disable ConstantContrast before adjusting Brightness, Contrast or other image settings.
+Runco recommends that you disable ConstantContrast before adjusting Brightness, Contrast or other image settings. - Color Gamut: Select Color Gamut from the Display Color menu to select a color gamut (range) that may be different from the default color gamut.